Fertility Testing For Women

-Initial screening for women includes investigation of ovarian reserve, blood hormone levels to assess ovulation, and uterine cavity and tubal patency testing.
+Initial screening for women includes testing of ovarian reserve, blood hormone levels to assess ovulation, and uterine cavity and tubal patency testing.

 Bloodwork